 As a result of the difference of opinions and the power of open-source decentralised technology, Bitcoin Cash was born.

 So the conclusion is that Bitcoin Cash is one of the most used and popular cryptocurrencies.
-So when it comes to buying and storing BCH we will do our best to share our findings of what are the current best Bitcoin Cash wallets in 2020.
+So when it comes to buying and storing BCH I will do my best to share our findings of what are the current best Bitcoin Cash wallets in 2020.

-In order to help you navigate the different available BCH wallet options, we have created this top list of 13 of the best BCH wallets.
-And we have created this list with the idea of adding a few different types of BCH wallets:
+In order to help you navigate the different available BCH wallet options, I have created this top list of 13 of the best BCH wallets.
+And I have created this list with the idea of adding a few different types of BCH wallets:

 - Hardware wallets